 There are two apparently diametric nutritional approaches to cancer treatment.
-One is a high fat and usually high meat low carb ‘ketogenic’ diet designed to starve cancer cells of sugar.
+One is a high There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and usually high meat low carb ‘ketogenic’ diet designed to starve cancer cells of sugar.
 The other is a no-meat, largely vegan diet with a high intake of organic vegetables, fruits and their juices, designed to flood the body with salvestrols, antioxidants, polyphenols and other naturally occurring anti-cancer compounds found in plant foods.
 Gerson therapy , which cites thousands of remarkable cancer cures, is a case in point, although its efficacy has been questioned.

 If facing cancer these apparently opposite approaches can foster confusion.
 But does it have to be either or?
 Both approaches have the same ultimate aim – to make the environment around cancer cells impossible for them to survive, grow or spread.

 The essential idea is that cancer cells are cells with serious boundary issues.
 They also produce too much lactic acid and other substances that weaken surrounding tissue, making it easier for them to spread.
-This is because they switch to a primitive way of making energy, anaerobic metabolism, that makes them grow an invade their neighbours.
+This is because they switch to a primitive way of making energy, anaerobic Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, that makes them grow an invade their neighbours.
 Although a cancer cell can theoretically revert to a healthy cell, and switch back to aerobic metabolism, this is extremely rare and difficult, so the focus on these approaches is to make it impossible for cancer cells to survive.

 KETOGENIC DIET SUCCESS